sbancuz/Appunti/IO devices.md

 ![[interrupts.png]]

-However there is a case where polling is the better answer: when we have lots of incoming traffic that will generate a huge number of interrupts-- more than $1$ per microsecond.
+However there is a case where polling is the better answer: when we have lots of incoming traffic that will generate a huge number of interrupts-- more than $1/\mu s$.
 Too many interrupts would cause a state of **live-lock** in which the CPU is in a state where it can't move forward with any user-level process because it's too busy and can't keep up.
 This is not so far-fetched, Gigabit internet ports can cause these problems due to the massive amount of packet they can receive.
 #### DMA

 Another method to resolve this issue is to introduce a new device that will sit in-between the CPU and the device and it's only purpose is to handle all the I/O while leaving the CPU free.